 Boston College’s Department of Psychology offers a four- to five-year, full-time, fully-funded, research-oriented doctoral program.
-The ratio of faculty to doctoral students is approximately 1 to 1.

 Students admitted Duke University’s PhD program in Military History receive multi-year funding packages from the graduate school, including tuition waivers, a stipend, and a teaching assistantship or gradership.

 Most doctoral students in the University of Michigan’s College of Engineering doctoral program are admitted under a policy of full support.
 Doctoral students admitted with financial support who enter with a master’s degree will receive four years of guaranteed support as long as standards are achieved and milestones are met.

 One thing to keep in mind is that “full funding” may be substantially less than what you are earning in the private sector.
 Yearly stipends normally range from $18,000 – $30,000.
 Smaller cities have lower costs of living, so another major factor in your consideration should be location.

 Some people also consider fully funded doctoral programs to fund a Master’s degree.
 While frowned upon in academia for obvious reasons, if you enter a funded PhD program and complete your first 2 years of coursework, you could suspend your studies once you receive a Master’s with ABD (All But Dissertation) distinction.
 A retired Cornell professor clued me in to this.

 Below are links to my ongoing series of articles on fully-funded PhD programs:

 Fully Funded PhD Programs in Public Policy And Public Administration